Xceptance/xlt-documentation/content/en/load-testing/Manual/480-test-suite-configuration.md

 * `secret.TOrder_DE.credentials.user` -> `secretOrderUser`

 {{% note title="Best Practice" %}}
-Newly developed test code *SHOULD* always request the form `secret.property` for properties, that are likely to carry secrets.
-This ensures, that the property value will only ever be available as a secret property, whether from the framework or scenario-specific properties (i.e. a public scenario-specific property *WILL NEVER* override a secret global property, if the code requests the secret value).
+Newly developed test code *SHOULD* always request the form `secret.property` for properties that are likely to carry secrets.
+This ensures that the property value will only ever be available as a secret property, whether from the framework or scenario-specific properties (i.e. a public scenario-specific property *WILL NEVER* override a secret global property if the code requests the secret value).

 Configuration for existing scenarios *SHOULD* be moved to secret properties where appropriate.
 Due to the override rules changes in the test code are not necessary.
 {{% /note %}}